All About Transportation Planners

-Position Description Prepare studies for proposed transportation projects.
+Transportation Planner Job Description Prepare studies for proposed transportation projects.
 Gather, compile, and analyze data.
 Study the use and operation of transportation systems.
 Develop transportation models or simulations.

-A Day in the Life of a Transportation Planner
+Daily Life Of a Transportation Planner

 - Prepare necessary documents to obtain planned project approvals or permits.